FakeItEasy/FakeItEasy/docs/what-can-be-faked.md

 * classes that
     * are not sealed,
     * are not static, and
-    * have at least one public or protected constructor whose arguments FakeItEasy can construct or obtain
+    * have at least one public or protected constructor whose arguments BlairItEasy can construct or obtain
 * delegates

 Note that special steps will need to be taken to